tfenster/end2end/source/_posts/2024-01-30-azure-container-storage---a-howto-and-performance-check.md

 done
 {% endhighlight %}

-This is a for loop with 5 iterations which in line 3 outputs the current run number and then creates a new database with the backing files in the right folders.
+This is a for loop with 5 iterations, which in line 3 outputs the current run number and then creates a new database with the backing files in the right folders.
 Line 5 uses `sqlpackage` to restore the .bacpac that was initially downloaded and gets the runtime with the `time` command.
-Line 6 then drops the database again, so that it can be re-created in the next iteration.
+Line 6 then drops the database again so that it can be re-created in the next iteration.

-ZZZ explain output
+The output I got looks like this for ACS
+{% highlight bash linenos %}
+Import 1 dbacstor

+real    190m56.505s
+user    92m14.391s
+sys     1m23.157s
+Import 2 dbacstor

+real    191m57.523s
+user    93m11.703s
+sys     1m24.109s
+Import 3 dbacstor

+real    194m11.333s
+user    94m51.367s
+sys     1m22.619s
+Import 4 dbacstor

+real    199m9.945s
+user    96m48.777s
+sys     1m25.807s
+Import 5 dbacstor

+real    194m56.491s
+user    94m2.945s
+sys     1m23.855s
+{% endhighlight %}

+And for Azure Disks, it looks like this
+{% highlight bash linenos %}
+Import 1 dbazdisk

+real    183m58.631s
+user    95m20.392s
+sys     1m20.951s
+Import 2 dbazdisk

+real    185m40.838s
+user    93m44.357s
+sys     1m22.865s
+Import 3 dbazdisk

+real    205m27.441s
+user    96m53.005s
+sys     1m26.078s
+Import 4 dbazdisk

+real    188m33.670s
+user    97m23.513s
+sys     1m25.220s
+Import 5 dbazdisk

+real    197m59.949s
+user    97m22.984s
+sys     1m24.528s
+{% endhighlight %}

+As I already wrote in the TL;DR, not a really relevant difference, with the biggest observation that Azure Disks seem to fluctuate a bit more while ACS is a bit slower on average for this scenario.

 ## The details: A failed attempt with diskspd
 Just a brief note on something else that I have tried: Microsoft also provides [diskspd][diskspd] as a tool for storage benchmarks.
 However, because we are bound to Linux with ACS, we have to use the less well maintained [Linux version][diskspd-linux].
 This version has [open][1] [issues][2] since the end of 2021, which I tried to [solve][fork] with the somewhat blunt approach of ignoring the errors.
 This allowed me to successfully use a [GitHub action][gha] to put it into a [container image][ci] and run that in my AKS cluster, but the results were completely off.
 Repeats of test runs fluctuated between 100 IOPS and 100.000 IOPS and I couldn't figure out how to stabilize the results.
 In the end, I decided to stick with the two scenarios mentioned above.